savetheclocktower/daubjs/README.md

 Daub grammars allow for contextual rules (e.g., highlighting escape sequences _only_ within strings) and optional arbitrary logic for identifying the bounds of a rule’s match (to get around the limitiations of regular expressions).
 Rules share a common “context” object, a key-value store that allows rules to act differently based on state set by earlier rules.

 For more information, you can [read about the features of grammars](./docs/grammars.md).

+## ‘daub’ or ‘daubjs’?

+NPM is fun, isn’t it?
+To be clear: the framework refers to itself as Daub internally.
+Its name in NPM is `daubjs` because `daub` was already taken.
+You should refer to it as `daubjs` only as it relates to importing code.
+All other usages — e.g., custom event names and attributes — refer to the framework as `daub`.

 ## Plugins